 Carob Pods, Whole, Wild-crafted, Ceratonia siliqua, 4 sizes

 Natural Edible carob pods, each containing seeds, from several different trees.
 Wash before using.
 California grown.
-Whole pods, not broken, not chewed on, no spider webs or mold, no soft black ends, no defects.
+Whole pods, not broken, not chewed on, no spider webs or mold, no soft black ends, should have no defects.
 Pods range from about two inches to over eight inches long.
 Picked once a year in fall.

 Another sacred tree.
 AKA Locust bean.
 Saint Johns bread.